8 min read

 2. The Ache of Unreturned Awareness

 There's a specific emotional frequency to watching someone fall for a person who doesn't know.
 It's not rejection.
 It's pre-rejection: the possibility of rejection, which is somehow worse.
-The hero walks around carrying something heavy, and the heroine walks past him every day without seeing the weight.
+The hero walks around carrying something heavy, and the heroine walks past him every day without noticing the weight.
 That ache is what readers come back for.

 3. The Moment She Realizes